 2. Thickness.
 Go to any yoga class and you’ll see all thicknesses, but you need to find what works for you.
 The thicker the mat, the more cushy and comfortable it will be.
 You want a thickness that minimizes that pressure in your knees when they are grinding into the floor for poses.
 However, don’t get a mat so thick that it’s hard to balance a headstand!
 Pilates mats are reportedly thicker than yoga mats so make sure to buy the right one.

 3. Material.
 These days, yoga mats come in a variety of materials, but a typical mat is made of vinyl.
-That’s generally a good option though recycled rubber or organic cotton mats are also available.
+That’s generally a good option though recycled rubber or cotton mats are also available.
 However, the mat’s material determines the “stickiness” of the mat, which is a very important trait.
 You need the stickiness to hold poses and not slip and slide from sweat.
 It’s also good for staying secure while you carry it in a sling harness.

 4. Texture.
 Some people prefer smooth mats while others like a rougher texture to help you stick tricky poses.
 You’ll find both in yoga class and it’s really a personal preference.
 You can find completely smooth all the way up to very bumpy, but most mats are somewhere in between.
 Test a few at the store or read some reviews and figure what you think will help you find your dream yoga mat.